-- Wash and dry your hands regularly but especially after going to the toilet, before preparing food, after handling raw food and before touching 'ready-to-eat' food.
+- Washing and drying hands regularly but especially after going to the toilet, before preparing food, after handling raw food and before touching 'ready-to-eat' food.

-- Don't prepare food for others if you have diarrhoea or sickness (vomiting).
+- Not preparing food for others if suffering from diarrhoea or vomiting.

-- Cover sores or cuts on hands with a waterproof plaster before you touch food.
+- Covering sores or cuts on hands with a waterproof plaster before touching food.

-- Make sure that you cook food thoroughly, especially meat.
+- Making sure that food is cooked thoroughly, especially meat.
 This will kill germs (bacteria).
 Food should be cooked right through and be piping hot in the middle.

-- If you are reheating food, it needs to be cooked right through and be piping hot in the middle.
+- If reheating food, it needs to be cooked right through and be piping hot in the middle.

-You should also make sure that you only drink pasteurised or boiled milk and avoid drinking water thought to be unsafe (including avoiding drinks containing ice cubes that may have been made from unsafe water).
+It is also advised to drink only pasteurised or boiled milk and avoid drinking water thought to be unsafe (including avoiding drinks containing ice cubes that may have been made from unsafe water).

 - Food that needs to be chilled or refrigerated, should be.
 If food is left out of the fridge, bacteria may multiply to levels that can cause food poisoning.

-- Your fridge needs to be kept between 0°C and 5°C. Also, don't leave the door open unnecessarily.
+- A fridge needs to be kept between 0°C and 5°C.

-- Cool leftover food quickly and then refrigerate.
+- Leftover food should be cooled quickly and then refrigerated.
 Taking it out of the cooking pot and putting it into a shallow container can speed up the cooling process.

 This occurs when bacteria pass from foods (commonly raw foods) to other foods.
-It can occur if foods touch directly, if one food drips on to another, if your hands, or utensils or equipment - such as knives or chopping boards - touch one food and then another.
+It can occur if foods touch directly, if one food drips on to another, or if hands, utensils or equipment - such as knives or cutting boards - touch one food and then another.
 This can be avoided by:

-- Separate raw and cooked or 'ready-to-eat' foods.
+- Separating raw and cooked or 'ready-to-eat' foods.

-- Keep raw meat in a sealable container at the bottom of the fridge.
+- Keeping raw meat in a sealable container at the bottom of the fridge.

-- Don't use the same surface or chopping board for preparing raw and ready-to-eat foods.
+- Not using the same surface or chopping board for preparing raw and ready-to-eat foods.

-- Make sure that knives and utensils are cleaned after preparing raw foods.
+- Making sure that knives and utensils are cleaned after preparing raw foods.